-TANG (here I have softer water so use Fermaid-K)
+TANG (here I have low mineral content water so use Fermaid-K)

 In this case you can see how high pitch rates and the use of Go-ferm can triple the actual YAN additions.
 Taking this into account and tailoring nutrients reduces the risk of off-flavors.

-TANG example 4 (TOSANA 2.0): nutrients for a 3 gallon batch of 12 % ABV traditional semi-sweet mead.
-Note, in this case if you select the TOSANA regime in the MeadMakr BatchBuildr you get a different recommendation than the MeadMakr TOSNA 2.0 Calculator.
+TANG example 4 (TOSNA 3.0): nutrients for a 3 gallon batch of 12 % ABV (1.09 SG) traditional dry mead using a yeast with a low nutrient requirement.
+162 YAN is recommended by the Scott Labs Handbook.
+Note, if you select the Fermaid-O (TOSNA 2.0) regime in the MeadMakr BatchBuildr you get a different recommendation than the TOSNA 3.0.
 Lets review both.

-The MeadMakr BatchBuildr for low nutrient yeast, TOSANA 2.0, is 186 YAN with 10 grams of yeast and the following nutrients:
+The MeadMakr BatchBuildr for low nutrient yeast, Fermaid-O/ TOSNA 2.0, with 10 grams of yeast and the following nutrients:

-In this case you can see that the overall YAN is highest for The MeadMakr BatchBuildr but still too high for the MeadMakr TOSNA 2.0 Calculator.
-Taking the YAN contribution from Go-ferm into account using TANG results in lower overall nutrient additions.
+In this case you can see that the overall YAN is highest for The MeadMakr BatchBuildr but still high for TOSNA 3.0.
+I recommend staying with TOSNA 3.0 exactly at the recommended pitch rates for higher ABV meads.

-It seems that the calculators use the 1.25 grams of Go-ferm per gram of yeast pitched as a hard and fast rule.
+It seems that some calculators use the 1.25 grams of Go-ferm per gram of yeast pitched as a hard and fast rule.
 You either use Go-ferm or you don’t.
-However, why would calculators ignore the YAN and mineral contribution from Go-ferm?
-If you want to avoid brine/mineral off flavors and help the yeast clean up any extra off-flavors (like acetaldehyde) you may want to give TANG a try.
-Keep the following tips in mind:
+However, why would some calculators ignore the YAN and mineral contribution from Go-ferm?
+If you want to avoid brine/mineral off flavors and help the yeast clean up any extra off-flavors (like acetaldehyde) you may want to keep the following tips TANG in mind:

 - Take the YAN contribution of Go-ferm into account (especially in short meads).

-- Use softer water or watch the combined mineral content of the water and nutrients.
+- Use low mineral content water or watch the combined mineral content of the water and nutrients.